 Bernadette: I’m glad you brought that up.
 It baffles me why we aren’t given much credit.
-I believe Klymaxx were trailblazers in the attitude that women in music industry have today.
-It’s not widely known, but I created the word “diva” in the marketplace, and I don’t think many women were talking about self-love the way Klymaxx did at the time.
+I believe Klymaxx were trailblazers for the attitude that women in music industry have today.
+It’s not widely known, but I introduced the word “diva” to the marketplace and I don’t think many women were talking about self-love the way Klymaxx did at the time.
 I even created the concept of designer clothes in music with lyrics like, “My Gianni Versace blue-leather suit “.
 So I often wonder why others, especially women, don’t give us credit for that.
 Ironically, more men give us credit than women do.

 Bernadette: That was the second skit SNL has done on us after the one with Halle Berry in 2003.
 So Klymaxx are still known as a culturally relevant group, but it’s odd how our credit is kept under wraps.
 But I’m hoping that this new project, “How To Survive A Midlife Crisis”, will put the band’s name out there again on a positive note.

 – To the best of your knowledge Bernadette, was there ever an agenda put in place where a certain of kind of girl image started being pushed by records labels and MTV, where being shallow and oversexualized was rewarded over being articulate and talented?